Postdoctoral Training Programs

 Training Model and Goals

-Our training philosophy is based on the scientist-practitioner model: we help postdoctoral associates develop advanced competencies and skills in the practice of health service psychology, integrate research and practice, engage in interprofessional collaboration, and supervise of junior trainees.
-Within the framework of the diverse training experiences available, we design individualized training plans for postdoctoral associates that reflect their clinical, academic and professional development goals.
-As part of this training program, postdoctoral associates participate in supervised service delivery, educational and didactic activities, regular face-to-face supervision with licensed faculty, and training in and delivery of supervision to junior trainees and colleagues.
-Postdoctoral associates have the opportunity to collaborate with departmental faculty in research.
-In collaboration with faculty mentors, postdoctoral associates complete an individual development plan each year.
-Finally, postdoctoral associates regularly receive and discuss formal evaluations on their progress towards their goals with supervising faculty.
+Our training philosophy is based on the scientist-practitioner model: we help postdoctoral fellows develop advanced competencies and skills in the practice of health service psychology, integrate research and practice, engage in inter-professional collaboration, and supervise of junior trainees.
+Within the framework of the diverse training experiences available, we design individualized training plans for postdoctoral fellows that reflect their clinical, academic and professional development goals.
+As part of this training program, postdoctoral fellows participate in supervised service delivery, educational and didactic activities, regular face-to-face supervision with licensed faculty, and training in and delivery of supervision to junior trainees and colleagues.
+Postdoctoral fellows have the opportunity to collaborate with departmental faculty in research.
+In collaboration with faculty mentors, postdoctoral fellows complete an individual development plan each year.
+Finally, postdoctoral fellows regularly receive and discuss formal evaluations on their progress towards their goals with supervising faculty.

-Postdoctoral associates will attain advanced competence and demonstrate capability in a number of areas including: (1) Integration of Science and Practice, (2) Individual and Cultural Diversity, (3) Ethical and Legal Standards, (4)Professional Values, Attitudes, and Behaviors, (5) Assessment, (6) Intervention, (7) Consultation and Interprofessional/Interdisciplinary Skills, (8) Supervision/Teaching/Mentoring, (9) Research and/or Program Evaluation, and (10) Management/Administration and Leadership.
-These advanced competencies are consistent with the specialty competencies for postdoctoral training in Clinical Child, Clinical Health, and Clinical Neuropsychology that have been proposed by the Council of Specialties in Professional Psychology.
+Postdoctoral fellows will attain advanced competence and demonstrate capability in a number of areas including (1) Integration of Science and Practice, (2) Individual and Cultural Diversity, (3) Ethical and Legal Standards, (4)Professional Values, Attitudes, and Behaviors, (5) Assessment, (6) Intervention, (7) Consultation and Inter-professional/Interdisciplinary Skills, (8) Supervision/Teaching/Mentoring, (9) Research and/or Program Evaluation, and (10) Management/Administration and Leadership.
+These advanced competencies are consistent with the specialty competencies for postdoctoral training in Clinical Child-Pediatric, Clinical Health, and Clinical Neuropsychology that have been proposed by the Council of Specialties in Professional Psychology.

 Completion of this training program fulfills the licensure requirements for postdoctoral supervised practice in the state of Florida.